MatthiasJY/GA_Capstone/README.md

 - Products category names were all in Portuguese, thus language was translated to English through merging of Products and Translation table
 - Products, Items, and Orders tables were merged as well to provide further analysis, and for preparation of machine learning model usage

-## Data Insights
+## Data Insights (Tableau)
 ![](transaction_trend.png)
 This graph shows the trend of total transaction value and total orders of the top 10 products from 2017 Jan - 2018 Aug.
 The trend is **moving upwards** as the months past, and **sharp spikes in transaction value and orders** can be seen as well, especially during **November 2017** and **February 2018**.
-This seems to be aligned with the festive season of **Black Friday, Christmas, and Valentines’ day**, suggesting that their customers shopped the most during these seasons, and the team has to be ready for it.<br/>
+This seems to be aligned with the festive season of **Black Friday, Christmas, and Valentines’ day**, suggesting that their customers shopped the most during these seasons, and the company has to be ready for it.<br/>

 <br/>
 <br/>